 Understanding Popular Native American Christmas Traditions

-For many Native Americans, maintaining cultural and historical integrity is of utmost importance.
-Without this focus, the "old ways" would become nothing more than a memory.
-This is why many tribal members choose to mix European Christmas traditions such as holiday trees and mangers with native customs such as dances to honor Indian heritage as well as Christian beliefs.
+For many Native Americans, maintaining cultural and historical integrity is of utmost importance for a Christmas celebration.
+This focus helps to preserve the "old ways" as part of tribal tradition.
+This is why many tribal members choose to mix European Christmas traditions, such as the decorated Christmas tree and a manger scene with native customs, such as dances honoring Indian heritage and beliefs.

-Since there are more than 500 federally-recognized Indian tribal entities in the U.S., holiday celebrations between them vary considerably.
-The following list is a small sample of Native American Christmas traditions as observed by various tribes.
+Since there are more than 300 federally recognized Indian tribal entities in the US, holiday celebrations vary considerably from one tribe to the next.
+The following list is just a small sampling of Native American Christmas traditions observed by various tribes.

 The Handsome Fellow

 A number of different cultures have a friendly figure who treats children to candy and gifts during Christmas.
-For many Native Americans, this gentleman is known as the Handsome Fellow.
-Legend refers to a Creek leader named Chief Hobbythacco, which translates to English as "handsome fellow".
-He was part of the diplomatic efforts in Colonial America, and would often bestow other tribal chiefs with gifts to share among their people.
-Some American Indians encourage children to believe the Handsome Fellow is responsible for leaving presents on Christmas Day, while others believe Santa comes to visit.
+For many Native Americans, this gentleman is known as The Handsome Fellow.
+Legend refers to a Creek leader named Chief Hobbythacco, which translates in English as "handsome fellow".
+According to tradition, chiefs were given gifts throughout the year, especially during summer months, and the chiefs would then share their bounty with tribal members.
+Some Native Americans encourage children to believe The Handsome Fellow is responsible for leaving presents on Christmas Day while others believe Santa comes to visit.

 The Winter Solstice

-The Winter Solstice has always been a reverent period for native peoples all over the world.
-It's a time to offer gratitude, honor family and ancestors, and follow a ritual observance of beliefs.
-The fact that theological historians also place significance on this same time period for the date of Christ's birth makes the Solstice a vital component in holiday celebrations.
-A few days before Solstice, members of some tribes make prayer sticks in honor of an ancestor or native deity.
+The Winter Solstice has been a reverent period since ancient eras.
+For indigenous peoples all over the world, it's a time to offer gratitude, honor family and ancestors, and follow a ritual observance of beliefs.
+The fact that theological historians also place significance on this same time period makes the Winter Solstice a vital component to holiday celebrations.
+A few days before the Solstice, members of some tribes make prayer sticks in honor of an ancestor or native deity.
 They plant the sticks during a ceremony on the Solstice.

-In the U.S. Winter Solstice festivities occur on December 21 or 22, depending on the year.
+In the United States, Winter Solstice festivities occur on December 21 or 22, depending on the year.
 Tribes may host dances, bonfires at sunset, festivals, and educational programs.
 If you'd like to see a Native American Solstice observance, consider the following:

 - Winter Solstice Walks, Spiro OK: Home to the Spiro Mounds, a prehistoric Native American archaeological site.
 Learn more about the walk and educational presentation.

-- Hopi Soyaluna Ceremony, various locations: The Hopis believe that on the shortest day of the year, God has traveled far away from the earth.
+- The Hopi Soyaluna Ceremony is performed in various locations.
+The Hopis believe that on the shortest day of the year, God travels far away from the earth.
 The Soyaluna ceremony, also known as the Prayer Offering Ceremony, is designed to entice Him to return with ritual dance, music, and gift-giving.
-The Enchantment Resort in Sedona, AZ, often features a Solstice celebration with a Hopi Soyaluna ceremony.

-Also check various American Indian museums in the U.S. for Solstice celebrations.
-Many state museums, as well as the National Museum of the American Indian in Washington, D.C. hold events.
+You can check out various calendars of events for state museums featuring Solstice celebrations, as well as the National Museum of the American Indian in Washington, DC.

 Numerous Native American tribes host dances on Christmas Eve or Christmas Day.
-In many circumstances, the celebrations include a manger scene and a recreation of the Wise Men offering gifts to the Christ child.
-Some Indians observe a similarity between the Chiefs of the Great Nations and the Wise Men, as well as the act of bestowing gifts onto the newborn babe to that of the Great Thunderbird offering gifts to braves in the fields.
+In many circumstances, the celebrations include a manger scene and a recreation of the three Wise Men offering gifts to the Christ child.
+Some Indians observe a similarity between the Chiefs of the Great Nations and the Wise Men, as well as the act of bestowing newborn babe with gifts to that of the Great Thunderbird telling the braves in fields about the birth.

-The holidays are always a time of thanksgiving, and Native Americans have a variety of delicious dishes that are worth a try.
+The holidays are always a time of gratitude, and Native Americans have a variety of delicious dishes that are worth a try.
 Food.com has a nice selection of traditional Native American recipes.

 The Native American Christmas Carol

-As the Jesuits encouraged Native Americans to believe in Jesus, customs were combined to tell stories.
+You can find specific Native American adaptations of Christmas such as the Christmas Carol.
 The Huron people have an original Christmas carol that tells the story of Christ in the manger.

-According to various sources, here is the carol in native Huron language:
+The story is told in native Huron language:

 "Aloki ekwatatennonten shekwachiendaen